George Monckton-Arundell, 8th Viscount Galway: Governor-General of New Zealand

 Viscount Galway was Governor-General of New Zealand from 12 April 1935 to 3 February 1941.
 His military background made an impression with cabinet ministers of the time.
 His term was twice extended because of the Second World War.
 Viscount Galway and his wife received numerous gifts during his time as governor-general.
 Some were returned to New Zealand around the time of the sale of the family house Serlby Hall, and were donated to the Museum of New Zealand Te Papa Tongarewa in 1980.

 Galway was a freemason.
 During his term as governor-general, he was also Grand Master of the Grand Lodge of New Zealand.
 In the 1937 Coronation Honours, he was appointed a member of the Privy Council.

-Later years and death
+Later years

 Upon his return to England, Galway held the honorary post of Deputy Lord Lieutenant of Nottinghamshire under the 7th Duke of Portland.

-He died suddenly on 27 March 1943 in Blyth.
+Personal life

+Viscount Galway married Lucia Margaret White, daughter of the 3rd Baron Annaly, in 1922.
+They had four children: